 Sen. Connie Leyva (D-Chino) introduced Senate Bill 170, the Giving Children A Voice Act, which lowers the age that California children can speak directly with a family court judge about custody and visitation with their parents.
-Current law (FC Section 3042, which our organization sponsored and got passed back in 2010) allows teens 14 and older to weigh in, and this bill states that children 10 and older should be given this same right to address the court if they want to.
-We encourage our members to please thank Sen. Leyva for her leadership on this bill, and contact your state senator and encourage him or her to co-author SB-170.
-Find Your California Representative Here and stay tuned for updates on this important legislation.
-We will be working on this again in 2018, as it is a two-year bill, just like the original bill that gives kids 14 and older the right to speak with the judge was.
+Current law (FC Section 3042, which our organization sponsored and got signed into law in 2010) allows youth 14 and older to weigh in directly with the court during a contested custody case, if they wish to.
+This bill states that children 10 and older should be given this same right to address the court if they want to.
+Find Your California Representative Here.
+SB 170 is now a two-year bill, just like the original bill (AB 1050) that gave kids 14 and older the right to speak with the judge.

-Read more about SB-170 and find your California representative here and stay tuned for updates on this important legislation!
+Read more about SB-170 and find your California representative here.

 Press Release: Senator Leyva Introduces “Giving Children a Voice Act” (January 23, 2017)

 2018 U.S. Congressional Agenda